Residential Development – Heritage Pine Estates – Putnam, CT

 J&D provides civil engineering services for a wide range of residential construction projects.
-We have experience with projects of all sizes, including single family houses, multi-family houses, and even large subdivisions.
+We have experience with projects of all sizes, including single family houses, multi-family houses, and subdivisions.
 We can provide you with the design and permitting of:

 - Survey of property, draft the plan, and evaluate alternate designs

 - Design of septic system including elevations at tank and leaching field

 - Ensure compliance with the Health Code